Chinyermec/Cloud-compute-capstone-project/README.md

-Two Virtual machines in a subnet with the Windows server 2019 datacenter- gen 1 images and B1 size configuration.
-The virtual machines should have SQL servers installed in them.
-These VMs should have only private IP addresses
+Two Virtual machines in another subnet with the Ubuntu images, B1 size configuration and should be accessed through a load balancer.
+Install the Apache web server in each of these VMs to display a simple site representing the online store.
+Public IP should be enabled here.